 The cage required for Java finches should be large enough to allow flight and will vary based on how many birds you decide to keep.
 Generally, a tall cage about 7-foot high will give them plenty of room.

 Nesting boxes are not necessary unless you want to breed the birds.
-Do provide plenty of perches, ladders, swings, and toys to keep them happy.
+Provide plenty of perches, ladders, swings, and toys to keep them happy.
 They also enjoy bathing, so a dish of water for this purpose will be greatly appreciated.

 Java finches are prolific breeders and will do so year-round except when it gets too hot or too cold.
 If you'd like to keep a non-breeding aviary, the best bet is to get same-sex pairs.
 As an alternative, Finch Aviary recommends removing the nesting boxes or any laid eggs.
 To ensure your female doesn't jeopardize her health by continuously replacing "lost" eggs, you can use fake eggs as decoys.